ibm-cloud-architecture/refarch-integration-utilities/docs/cicd.md

 $ sudo apt-get install jenkins
 ```
 doing a ps -ef | grep jenkins we can see jenkins server is up and running as a java program.
 Pointing a web browser to http://172.16.254.32:8080 goes to the administration wizard to complete the configuration.
 You need to get the created password using: sudo cat /var/lib/jenkins/secrets/initialAdminPassword.
-The wizard is also asking for a user, so we used admin/admin01 and to install the standard plugins.
+The wizard is also asking for a user, so we used *admin/admin01* and to install the standard plugins.

-As some of the code are Java based, and on the ubuntu image we had **javac** was not installed the following command add JDK 1.8.
+As some of the code are Java based, we had **javac**:
 ```
 $ sudo apt-get install openjdk-8-jdk
 ```